 If you’re anything like the average team, you might not even have a review process in place to monitor progress through the year.
 Fear not!
-You can quickly get on track before the end of the quarter, and move forward into a fruitful year.
+You can quickly get on track and move forward into a fruitful year.
 Here are a few ideas to help you make the most of your team reviews.

 Have a plan

 How many of us are guilty of setting up business plans at the beginning of the year only to have them filed away and never looked at the rest of the year?
 I know I have in the past.

 However, a plan is pointless unless you use it and, most importantly, monetize it.
 It should be your (and your agents’) road map to success that should be visited each quarter at a minimum.